albertintech/apai/docs/judiciary/fjbaa/implementation-timeline.md

 **Transparency requirements and slate-based nomination take effect.** All provisions of Title III apply immediately to any Supreme Court justice nominated after the effective date.
 The slate-based nomination process (Section 202(a)) and Bloc STAR voting procedure (Section 202(b)) apply to all appointments under the Act, including expansion appointments.
 This includes:

-- Slate nomination requirement (minimum 2 nominees per position, maximum 2.5 per position rounded up; 2-3 nominees for single-position expansion appointments)
+- Slate nomination requirement (minimum n + 2 nominees, where n is the number of available positions; no maximum)
 - Bloc STAR voting procedure (senators score each nominee 0-5, aggregate scores determine selection)
 - Slate rejection authority (threshold determined by Senate rules)
 - Carryover nominee provisions (5-year eligibility, abbreviated hearings)